znx3p0/canary/README.md

 If you'd like to contribute to the project, please tell us at the [discord](https://discord.gg/CGNh7fE2DP), in which we'll teach you about how the code is organized, and how you can contribute.

+## Projects that use Canary
+Does your project use Canary?
+Don't be afraid to list it here!